 Breigh is a senior at Legacy Christian Academy.
 She is entering her fourth year in debate and her second year with W.IN.
 Breigh qualified to the TOC as a junior and she is most interested in post-modern critical literature and topicality.
 Throughout her time in debate, she has experienced firsthand how difficult it can be to navigate the space as a WOC.
 She is super thankful to W.IN for fostering incredible relationships and developing support systems across the country, as well as helping her meet her great mentees and other mentors.
 Working with W.IN has been the highlight of her season and she can’t wait to help gender minorities improve their skills and make new friends!

-Zoë debated for Scarsdale High School and now is a junior at Columbia University studying philosophy.
-As a debater, she received 9 career bids to the TOC and cleared there her senior year.
-Since graduating, she has coached debaters to the TOC and to win major bid tournaments.
+Zoë debated for Scarsdale High School and is now a senior at Columbia University studying philosophy.
+She has taught at National Symposium for Debate for four summers, most recently serving as co-director of NSD’s Philadelphia session.
+She also coached the LD team at Byram Hills High School for two years and now coaches privately.
 Debate is incredibly important to her; it’s where she discovered her interest in philosophy and met many of her best friends.
 She strongly believes that debate is best when it’s able to include a wide range of perspectives and is really excited to see W.in Debate continue its mission of making debate more accessible.